ORESoftware/live-mutex/README.md

 * `maxRetries` => `3`.
 A lock request will be sent to the broker 3 times before an error is called back.
 * `lockRequestTimeout` => `3000`ms. For each lock request, it will timeout after 3 seconds.
 Upon timeout, it will retry until maxRetries is reached.
 * `keepLocksOnExit` => `false`.
 If true, locks will *not* be deleted if a connection is closed.
+* `noDelay` => true.
+By default true, if true, will use the TCP_NODELAY setting (this option is for both broker constructor and client constructor).

 As already stated, unless you are using different options for different lock requests for the same client, <br>
 simply pass these options to the client constructor which allows you to avoid passing an options object for each <br>